Seanstidham/startup/README.md

 - Make sure you re-organize files so that you can convert to react
 - Convert React to Bootstrap
 - install the components into the proper files
+- create and write the app.jsx and the other .jsx files
+- convert everything to react components